 The lead poisoning thesis starts with a different curve.
 General Motors began encouraging the use of leaded gasoline in their vehicles back in the 1930s, to reduce engine knocking.
 Its use grew dramatically until 1970, when the Clean Air Act required new cars to have catalytic converters, which don't work with leaded gas.
 By 1990, leaded gasoline was prohibited entirely.

-Lay the curves on top of each other, with a 20-year lag, and the similarity is stunning.
+Page 2 of 3 - Lay the curves on top of each other, with a 20-year lag, and the similarity is stunning.
 As more cars spewed more lead into the air, more children absorbed it, especially in auto-congested cities.
 As they grew to adolescence and young adulthood, those kids committed more violent crimes.

 In a compelling review of recent research in "Mother Jones," Kevin Drum shows this is no mere coincidence.
 In study after study, of different cities, different states, and different countries, the presence of lead poisoning in children correlates to higher rates of violent crime.
 It appears to be true even at the neighborhood level: a Tulane researcher found that New Orleans neighborhoods with high concentrations of lead matched neighborhoods with higher crime levels.